 - Heavier menstruation for women

-In mild cases of Von Willebrand disease, pharmacological treatment may not be necessary as small lifestyle changes may be sufficient to avoid situations that lead to bleeding or bruising.
+In mild cases of vWD, pharmacological treatment may not be necessary, as small lifestyle changes may be sufficient to avoid situations that can lead to bleeding and/or bruising.

 In more severe cases, significant lifestyle changes may be necessary.
 If bleeding poses a serious risk, contact sports and other situations that may result in injuries and should therefore be avoided.

 The first-line treatment of vWD is desmopressin, which is available as a nasal spray or injection.
 Side effects may include facial flushing, palpitations, hypotension, headache, and fluid retention.

 Alternative treatments include tranexamic acid, which is available as an oral dose or as an injection. vWF concentrate, which is purified from donated blood, can also be used in the treatment of vWD.
 This form of treatment must be administered intravenously to provide an immediate effect.